Edition Release Notes

 ● Russia invaded Ukraine on 24 February 2022.
 This presented a severe challenge to the entire international political system, causing a major reset to be necessary.

-● Prime Minister Liz Truss published an extreme libertarian mini-budget’ statement on 23 September 2022, which created turmoil in UK financial markets.
-It was the result of a flawed leadership selection process.
+● Prime Minister Liz Truss published an extreme libertarian ‘mini-budget’ statement on 23 September 2022.
+It created turmoil in UK financial markets, shedding light on the important role of the finance sector as an actor in macroeconomic management.
+It also highlighted a flawed leadership selection

 Responding to further changes